krm-functions/catalog/docs/digester.md

 1. Source Helm chart using [`source-helm-chart`](source-helm-chart.md)
 2. Pass the `RenderHelmChart` resource through `digester`, which will:
-  a.
-Render Helm chart with given values (`team-name` only in our example).
+   - Render Helm chart with given values (`team-name` only in our example).
-  b.
-Inspect all rendered resources for fields ending with `containers[].image` or `initContainers[].images`
+   - Inspect all rendered resources for fields ending with `containers[].image` or `initContainers[].images`
-  c.
-For all container images not already using digests, lookup the digest value.
+   - For all container images not already using digests, resolve tags to digests.
 This implements 'trust on first use'.
-  d.
-Re-visit the `RenderHelmChart` resource and re-write values in `apply-setter` style, using the regular expression given in comments for lookup of digests identified in step c)
+   - Re-visit the `RenderHelmChart` resource and update values in `apply-setter` style, using the regular expression given in comments for lookup of digests identified above.
   e.
 Output of `digester` function is the input resources with `RenderHelmChart` resource(s) updated accordingly.
 Rendered resources are only used to implement image digest lookup and discarded.

 The output of the process above may result in a `RenderHelmChart`